 Since I did not have basil, I decided on a coriander pesto.
 The vegan version tastes extremely good.
 After making the pesto I realized I did not have enough time for spaghetti as the rush hour had set it so I simply toppled it into the bharta I was making to take to office with rotis.
 I knew it would taste good.
 One cannot go wrong with coriander paste in an Indian dish.
 And I was right.
 I could not wait to share it with you, my dears!
 I would love you to try it out for yourselves and decide.
 So, here it is hot off the plate.

-Dish: Baingan ka bharta with an Italian twist & a vegan coriander and pine nuts pesto
+Recipe: Baingan ka bharta with a vegan coriander and pine nuts pesto

 Time taken: 20-30 minutes